dotnet/TorchSharp/DEVGUIDE.md

    Note that things may have changed in the LibTorch header files, linking flags etc.  There is a CMakeLists.txt that acquires the cmake information delievered in the LibTorch download.
 It can be subtle.

    If the vxcproj for the native code gets configured by cmake then you should now be able to start developing the C++ code in Visual Studio.
+In order to get the correct environment variables and PATH, start VS from the command line, not from the Start menu:

        devenv TorchSharp.sln